For an artist, having their own website can be a great way to sell their work and reach a wider audience.

 Being in business is neither bad nor difficult.

-You do not need a college education in marketing to be successful in selling your artwork.
+You do not need a college education in marketing to successfully sell your artwork.

-Here is everything you will need to do to sell your original art online and reproductions.
+Here is everything you need to do to sell your original art online and reproductions.

 How To Sell Your Art Online Overview